 When I was learning how to code in 2016, Ruby on Rails was trending and every startup was using it.
 It was obvious that learning Rails would be an easy way to get my first dev job.
 We’re in 2021, though, and things have changed.

-The answer to “Is Rails still relevant?” depends on your situation:
+The answer to “Is Rails still relevant?” depends on your context:

 The question then becomes “what kind of opportunities are there for Rails devs in 2021?".